Cube structures of the universal minimal system, nilsystems and applications: Background

 We refer to \cite[Sections IV, V and VI]{deVries_elements_topological_dynamics:1993} for the material discussed in this section.
 It is known that the semigroup $\beta T$, the Stone–Čech compactification of the discrete group $T$, is the universal point transitive system.
 That is, for every transitive system $(X, T)$ and a point $x\in X$ with dense orbit, there exists an extension of systems $(\beta T, T)\to (X, T)$ which sends $e$, identity element of $T$, onto $x$.
 Therefore, by universality, there exists a unique extension $\Phi_{X}:(\beta T, T)\to (E(X, T), T)$, which is also a semigroup homomorphism, and we can interpret the $\beta T$ action on $X$ via this homomorphism.
 We say that two elements $p,q\in \beta T$ {\em coincide} on $X$ if $px=qx$ for all $x\in X$.

 The semigroup $\beta T$ admits many minimal left ideals, which coincide with the minimal subsystems.
 All these ideals are isomorphic to each other both as compact right topological semigroups and as minimal systems.
 We will fix a minimal left ideal $M$ of $\beta T$.
-The universality of $\beta T$ implies that $(M, T)$ is a universal minimal system.
+The universality of $\beta T$ implies that $(M, T)$ is the universal minimal system.
+For a semigroup, the element $v$ with $v^{2}=v$ is called an {\em idempotent}.
 By the Ellis Namakura theorem, the set $J(M)$ of idempotents in $M$ is nonempty.
 Moreover, $vM$ is a group with identity $v$, where $v\in J(M)$.
 We define an equivalence relation in $J(M)$ by $u\sim v$ if $uv=v$ and $vu=u$.
-We usually fix one such idempotent $u\in J(M)$.
+We fix one such idempotent $u\in J(M)$.